-The basic ingredients for a Greek breakfast are bread, jams and marmalade, fresh fruit and vegetables, olive oil, yogurt, honey and sweets, cheese and pita, but each region of Greece is famous for its own traditional products and recipes.
+The basic ingredients for a Greek breakfast are bread, jams and marmalade, fresh fruit and vegetables, olive oil, yoghurt, honey and sweets, cheese and pita.
+However, each region of Greece is famous for its own traditional products and recipes.

 The crown of the Greek breakfast is bread.
 Bread has been an integral part of rituals and meals since ancient times when it was offered in sacrifices, and its role in religious life was retained in the new religion, Christianity.

 In older times each housewife would bake her family’s bread two or three times a week occasionally adding spices such as oregano, olives or raisins to enhance the taste.
 Today, bakeries throughout Greece bake premium bread daily using wheat, barley or emmer flour, each following traditional recipes whose origins are lost in time.